AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-about-responsive-static-image-library/c-about-responsive-static-image-library.md

 ---
-description: Responsive Image Library is a JavaScript module that dynamically adjusts the quality of images served from Scene7 and embedded into responsive web pages.
+description: Responsive Image Library is a JavaScript module that dynamically adjusts the quality of images served from Dynamic Media and embedded into responsive web pages.
 In addition, it provides improved image quality on devices with high-density screens.
 The library can also responsively render results from Smart Crop and Smart Swatch.
-seo-description: Responsive Image Library is a JavaScript module that dynamically adjusts the quality of images served from Scene7 and embedded into responsive web pages.
-In addition, it provides improved image quality on devices with high-density screens.
-The library can also responsively render results from Smart Crop and Smart Swatch.
-seo-title: About Responsive Image library
 solution: Experience Manager
 title: About Responsive Image library
-topic: Scene7 Image Serving - Image Rendering API
+topic: Dynamic Media Image Serving - Image Rendering API
-uuid: 0906a940-59ff-45b0-b509-57bd02f2da57
 ---

 # About Responsive Image library{#about-responsive-image-library}

-Responsive Image Library is a JavaScript module that dynamically adjusts the quality of images served from Scene7 and embedded into responsive web pages.
+Responsive Image Library is a JavaScript module that dynamically adjusts the quality of images served from Dynamic Media and embedded into responsive web pages.
 In addition, it provides improved image quality on devices with high-density screens.
 The library can also responsively render results from Smart Crop and Smart Swatch.

 ## Demo URLs {#section-4f72c1dc38bf4e03acfa5205733a05a5}

 The simplest use case of the Responsive Image Library is to define a list of breakpoint values for image width.
 This list ensures that the appropriate rendition is loaded and displayed when an image is resized because of web page layout changes from a user resizing the browser window or changing the orientation of the device.
-The library continuously monitors onscreen image size and every time a new breakpoint width is reached it fetches a new image rendition from Scene7.
+The library continuously monitors onscreen image size and every time a new breakpoint width is reached it fetches a new image rendition from Dynamic Media.

 <table id="table_3D3D3991B802461A888E1093C1217D26">
  <thead>